‘And remind them that we have robbed them?’

-Professor Megan Davis speaks on Indigenous recognition, constitutional change and a future Australian republic
+Professor Megan Davis speaks on re-imagining a nation:

+Indigenous recognition, constitutional change and a future Australian republic

 Monday 22 October 2018

 In partnership with the Museum of Australian Democracy, Canberra

 “The Uluru Statement from the Heart is an invitation to the Australian people.
 It’s an important statement that will kickstart a reform so that perhaps finally after decades and decades and decades my people, our people, will find their rightful place in our own country.”

 Professor Megan Davis, a Cobble Cobble Aboriginal woman from the Barrungam nation in south-west Queensland, is the Pro Vice-Chancellor (Indigenous) and a Professor of Law at the University of New South Wales, specialising in public law and public international law.

 As a member of the Referendum Council and the Expert Panel on the Recognition of Aboriginal and Torres Strait Islander Peoples in the Constitution, Megan played a vital role in the process that culminated in the historic Uluru Statement from the Heart.
 She has served as an expert member of the United Nations Human Rights Council’s Expert Mechanism on the Rights of Indigenous Peoples, and is a Fellow of the Australian Academy of Law and the Australian Academy of Social Sciences as well as a Commissioner on the Australian Rugby League Commission.
 She was recognised in 2018 as the winner of the Australian Financial Review’s 100 Women of Influence Awards.

 Some extracts from the speech